linode/docs/docs/guides/quick-answers/linux-essentials/introduction-to-function-as-a-service-faas/index.md

 - Security steps, such as multiple varying types of authentication, can be managed from multiple sources, concurrently, by using different FaaS for each family of authentication methodology.
 - High availability is achievable.
 Use multiple cloud providers for redundancy.
 - FaaS is part of the DevOps culture.
 Changing the function lends itself to the modular, [continuous delivery](/docs/guides/introduction-ci-cd/) philosophies.
-- Modular application framework construction supports better regionalization and language handling.
+- Better support for different regions and language handling.
 Use one FaaS for an EU audience and another for North America, for instance.
 - You can choose any language, any framework, any cloud vendor.

 But nothing is perfect.
 Before you deploy FaaS, consider its disadvantages: